 Want to find out more about our Positive Action support?

 Register your interest below by contacting the Positive Action team by email.
-Make sure you share your name, the local authority area where you live and whether you are female, BAME and/or living and wanting to work in a rural area.
+Make sure you share your name, the local authority area where you live and whether you are female, Black, Asian and minority ethnic so we can share details about our events with you.

-We are inviting prospective candidates to join us for an online recruitment event, where you’ll find out more about the support Positive Action can offer.
+Join us for an online recruitment event, where you’ll find out more about the support Positive Action can offer.
 You’ll find out more about:

-- Introduction to Northumbria Police and the role and functions of a regular and / or special constable
+Northumbria Police and the role of a PC and special constable